 We had a million I believers.

-But then you have uh Lieutenant Governor in Virginia, nobody, no I believers in that case.
+Nobody, no I believers in that case.

-You have two credible interviews by Gail King of women, one claiming a violent rape by the Lieutenant Governor in the Commonwealth, and then one claiming a violent sexual assault.
+You have two credible interviews by Gail King of women, one claiming a violent rape by the lieutenant governor in the Commonwealth, and then one claiming a violent sexual assault.

 Both women had told many people that he did it at the time.